fkbeys/fkbeys/README.md

   Hi, I'm Fethullah Kaya, a passionate software developer.

-🔭 I’m currently working on various projects using .NET, T-SQL, React and React Native.
+🔭 I’m currently working on various projects using Java, .NET, T-SQL, React and React Native.
 🌱 I’m always excited to learn and implement new technologies.
 💼 I believe in the power of programming to transform and improve the lives of people around the world.
 ⚡ I love technology and enjoy exploring new tech trends.